GordonOtieno/expense/README.md

 >

-**Expense Tracker** is a is a budget tracher app that allows one to keep track of all the expenditures on all commodities in a given category.
+**Expense Tracker** is a is a budget tracker app that allows one to keep track of the expenditures on a given commodities in a particular category.

 ## 🛠 Built With <a name="built-with"></a>